(Full time) 2022 start

 Active research environment

-The Exploration Geophysics MSc curriculum is centred around research-based teaching, and you will benefit from the active research programmes of the delivery team.
-Your research project will address a genuine geoscience issue, and you will be mentored in essential research skills by a project advisor.
+The Exploration Geophysics MSc curriculum is centred around research-based teaching, and you'll benefit from the active research programmes of the delivery team.
+Your research project will address a genuine geoscience issue and you'll be mentored in essential research skills by a project advisor.
 A selection of our staff’s current research projects can be seen in our School’s research pages.

 Industry links